ccjmne/blog/content/posts/javascript-generator-function.md

 fastest, but it's the one that is most elegant[^elegant]—though I welcome challenges to that claim.

-[^elegant]: Elegance is subjective, of course, but 3 measly statements with no mutable variables has got to beat alternatives!
+[^elegant]: Elegance is subjective, but 3 measly statements with no mutable variables has got to beat alternatives!
 In reality, these acrobatics could otherwise be replaced by `Array#flat`, though that one only arrived with `ES10`.

-It's implementing a solution to [Reshape the Matrix](https://leetcode.com/problems/reshape-the-matrix), <abbr title="Online coding challenges platform">LeetCode</abbr>'s challenge `#566`, despite the typo in my PR referring to `556`, which reads:
+It's implementing a solution to [Reshape the Matrix](https://leetcode.com/problems/reshape-the-matrix), <abbr title="Online coding challenges platform">LeetCode</abbr>'s challenge `#566`, despite the typo in my PR referring to `#556`, which reads:

 > In MATLAB, there is a handy function called `reshape` which can reshape an `m
 > x n` matrix into a new one with a different size `r x c` keeping its original